 Ruth 2:22 And Naomi said to Ruth her daughter-in-law, "It is good, my daughter, that you go out with his young women, and that people do not meet you in any other field."

 Here Naomi, who is also a type of the church, says, "It is a good thing that you stay in Boaz' field, and that you stay among Boaz' people.
 It is a good thing."
 She is repeating what the type of Christ told her—listen!
 It is repeated again.

 Ruth 2:23 So she stayed close by the young women of Boaz, to glean until the end of barley harvest and wheat harvest; and she dwelt with her mother-in-law.

 To recap, what have we seen here?
 Boaz grants her permission to glean in his field.
-And, is that not what we are doing today—has not Christ given us permission to glean in His field?
-When we are gleaning, we are picking up morsels, and little tidbits here and there of information and knowledge during church services—during the sermonette, and sermon, when we hear special music, and the singing of hymns.
+Is that not what we are doing today—has not Christ given us permission to glean in His field?
+When we are gleaning, we are picking up morsels and tidbits here and there of information and knowledge during church services—during the sermonette and sermon, when we hear special music, and in the singing of hymns.
 All these things are little bits of gleaning that we are doing.

 He admonishes her not to stray from his field, meaning, stay in the church.
 Do not leave the house!

 He says to stay among his young women, meaning that fellowship is very important.
 Stay by the young women because they will help you, protect you, and they might correct and admonish you.
 But it is the best place to be.